Today is the 42nd anniversary of the Supreme Court decision in Roe v Wade.

 N. B. To be fair to Justice Ginsburg (who was not on the court when the case was decided) it is not clear whether she is saying that she herself supported using the combination of Medicaid and abortion to reduce “populations we do not want to many of.”
 Clearly her stated opinion now is that abortion should only be an individual choice for a woman.

-But it is also clear testimony from a reliable source that there was significant approval in some political and judicial circles of using deliberately using abortion and Medicaid to harm populations “we do not want to many of“.
-Nor does she seem upset, that instead of protecting groups that some how met the disapproval of the upper echelons of society the Supreme Court should help to harm them.
-One can't help but wonder how she would handle a certiorari petition from a member of group "we do want to many of."
+But it is also clear testimony from a reliable source that there was significant approval in some political and judicial circles for deliberately using abortion and Medicaid to harm populations “we do not want to many of“.
+Nor does she seem upset, that instead of protecting groups that some how meet the disapproval of the upper echelons of society the US government and especially the Supreme Court should help harm them.
+One can't help but wonder how she would handle an a certiorari petition from a member of group "we do want to many of."

 The strong emphasis by the current administration that abortion and contraception benefits be included in the "Affordable Health Care Act" (Obamcare) at no cost to women seems to be a resurrection of the concept; this time combing Abortion and Obamacare to reduce populations "we do not want too many of"